prashant-hada/Zenai-Ai-powered-career-coach/README.md

   Integrate visually engaging charts and detailed reports to track interview and application progress.
 - **Additional AI Features:**
   Expand the capabilities of the AI tools to provide more personalized recommendations for resumes and cover letters.

+---
+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests to help improve Zenai.
+For major changes, open an issue first to discuss what you would like to change.